 Ensuring that we meet our net carbon zero commitment as an organisation by 2030 continues to be a challenge and will not be easily achieved.
-The overarching Climate and Ecological Change Programme 2021 - 2030 in year delivery confidence is currently showing as 'Experiencing Obstacles' due to delays in project delivery, which means benefit realisation will be delayed also.
+Becoming an Ecologically Positive Council by 2030 is looking more promising.
+The overarching Climate and Ecological Change Programme 2021 to 2030 in year delivery confidence is currently showing as 'Experiencing Obstacles' due to delays in project delivery, which means benefit realisation will be delayed also.